audunhalland/entrait/README.md

 }
 ```

-`my_function`'s first and only parameter is `c` which is generic over some type `C`.
+`my_function`'s first and only parameter is `a` which is generic over some type `A`.
 This would correspond to the `self` parameter in the trait.
 But what is this type supposed to be?
 We can generate this implementation in the same go using `for Type`:

 ```rust
 struct App;